SpectroCoin/WordPress-WooCommerce-Bitcoin-Payment-Gateway-Plugin/README.md

 	Do not forget to add new Public key to your project by pasting it into Public key field under "Edit project" section.

-3. Save private key to wp-content\plugins\spectrocoin\keys as "private_key"
+3. Save/change private key to wp-content\plugins\spectrocoin\keys as "private_key"

 **CONFIGURATION**